 The Debtors' liquidity, including the ability to meet ongoing operational obligations, will be dependent upon, among other things: (a) their ability to comply with the terms and condition of any cash collateral order entered by the Bankruptcy Court in connection with the Chapter 11 Cases; (b) their ability to maintain adequate cash on hand; (c) their ability to generate cash flow from operations; (d) their ability to develop, confirm, and consummate a chapter 11 plan or other alternative restructuring transaction; and (e) the cost, duration, and outcome of the Chapter 11 Cases.
 The Debtors' ability to maintain adequate liquidity depends, in part, upon industry conditions and general economic, financial, competitive, regulatory, and other factors beyond the Debtors' control.
 In the event that cash on hand is not sufficient to meet the Debtors' liquidity needs, the Debtors may be required to seek additional financing.
-The Debtors can provide no assurance that additional financing would be available or, if available, offered to the Debtors on acceptable terms.
+The Debtors on acceptable terms.
 The Debtors' access to additional financing is, and for the foreseeable future likely will continue to be, extremely limited if it is available at all.
 The Debtors' long-term liquidity requirements and the adequacy of their capital resources are difficult to predict at this time.